-The advantages and disadvantages of a number of different potential merger options has been assessed against a series of agreed criteria.
+The advantages and disadvantages of a number of different potential merger options have been assessed against a series of agreed criteria.
 The criteria include financial and non-financial indicators and go beyond the government's Fit for the Future benchmarks to incorporate communities of interest and the alignment between the council organisations.

 The options considered are

-- Kogarah + Hurstville - Kogarah + Hurstville + Rockdale ('St George') - Kogarah + Hurstville + Rockdale + Canterbury ('St George and Canterbury')
+- Rockdale + Kogarah + Hurstville ('St George') - Rockdale + Kogarah + Hurstville + Rockdale + Canterbury ('St George and Canterbury')